Gallery of images for this section.

 The contract commenced at the railway fence in Cutting 1 (now overgrown), running through old alluvial workings and ballast reserve, entered Bank 1 on the level, passed 2 diverted watercourses, crossed over a gully via a 7 x 11' openings (23.48m total) bridge, straightened, continued past a dynamite reserve, entered a 1 in 50 up grade, passed a diverted drain, entered Cutting 2, passed a gold mining excavation, exited to a short surface forming, entered a 100C radius right curve, leveled, entered Bank 2, and crossed a small watercourse culvert.

 The line then crossed the Sandhurst Municipal Boundary at an unnamed road (Murphy Street) PCR Crossing, a 1½ Chain Road with 13'6" gates.
-The road is shown to have been raised 5.05' which seems an extraordinary amount.
+The road is shown to have been diverted from its current day alignment and raised 5.05' which seems an extraordinary amount.
 This was also the Sandhurst Municipal Boundary.
 The line continued and crossed a watercourse via a 5 x 7' openings bridge (10.67m total, where Murphy Street now exists), entered a 100C radius right curve into a low Cutting 3, with a 1 in 50 grade.

 The line is now in property in the name of James Downes, and is the general area of the future Carr Fowler Siding.